mergik/simple_shell/README.md

 ## Description

-This is our implementation of a simple command-line interpreter written in C.
+This is our implementation of a simple command-line interpreter written in C. This project, known as a "simple shell", emulates basic functionalities of the Unix shell.
+It can handle command lines with arguments, manage the PATH, implement built-in commands, and execute external programs.
+The shell supports features such as environment variable manipulation, error handling, and memory management.
+It's designed to run on Ubuntu 20.04 LTS and is compiled using gcc with specific flags to ensure code quality and adherence to the C89 standard.
+This project demonstrates fundamental concepts of operating systems, process creation and management, and low-level I/O operations in C programming.

 ## Usage

 - Platform `Ubuntu 20.04`
 - Compiler `gcc`
 - Compilation `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`